Lazy load option for tables with many posts

 If you’re worried about performance, then we recommend enabling the “lazy load” option.
 This will load the posts one page at a time via AJAX rather than all at once.
 As the user navigates between the pages of results, they will see a “Processing” message displayed (briefly) while the next posts are loaded from the database.

-How can I enable lazy load?
+How to enable lazy load

 To enable lazy load, add